What to Expect When Ordering Tubers

 All tubers are sold as single tubers - not in clumps.
 Tuber sizes can vary considerably depending on the variety.
 The size of the tuber does not define the health of your plant.

-All orders will begin shipping beginning in mid-late March and completed in April, based on the conditions in your area.
-We want to ensure the danger of frost has passed in your area to ensure your tubers remain viable.
-Shipping will occur via USPS 2-Day Priority Mail.
+All orders will begin shipping beginning in March and completed in early May, with shipments to milder weather regions scheduled first.
+I want to ensure the danger of frost has passed in your area to safeguard the health of your tubers.

 Please inspect your tubers upon arrival.
 Should you have any questions or concerns, please contact me.
 I want you to be satisfied, however, please understand that I cannot be held liable for extreme growing conditions, neglect, or pest damage.
 Please let me know by July 30 of the same growing season of any concerns.

-WHAT IF WE CAN’T SUPPLY SOMETHING YOU ORDERED?
+WHAT IF I CAN’T SUPPLY SOMETHING YOU ORDERED?

 Because we are dealing with a live product, there is always the chance that a problem occurred during harvesting or storage, and we won’t be able to supply everything you order.
 We try to account for loss during storage with a fairly conservative margin.
 However, occasionally the loss is greater than expected, causing shortage in supply.
 Should this situation arise, we would like to offer you one of the following options:

-Refunds - We'll refund you the cost of the tubers we couldn't supply
+1. Refunds - I will refund you the cost of the tubers I couldn't supply

-Credit + 10% - We’ll give you a credit to use on any future order for the cost of the tubers we couldn’t deliver, plus 10% extra.
+2. Credit + 10% - I will give you a credit to use on any future order for the cost of the tubers I couldn’t deliver, plus 10% extra.

 WHAT TO DO WHEN YOUR TUBERS ARRIVE